huiyulhy/CarND-Lanelines-Submission/README.md

 ## **Finding Lane Lines on the Road**

-This write-up contains a reflection of the algorithm in the first assignment used for lane detection, based on different methods of lane detection taught in the "Computer Vision Fundamentals" lesson
+This write-up contains a reflection of the algorithm in the first assignment used for lane detection, based on different methods of lane detection taught in the "Computer Vision Fundamentals" lesson.

 ---